 We invite you to browse the DMD course list to become familiar with the curriculum we teach.
 Learn more about the current class profile.

 Please see UIC's Tuition & Fees page for the most current rates.
-The comprehensive College of Dentistry tuition and fees include equipment rental and a CTA U-Pass.
+As UIC is a state university, there are two different tuition rates based upon state residency.
+The comprehensive College of Dentistry tution and fees [Resident / Non-Resident] include equipment rental and a CTA U-Pass.
 Please note that annual increases in tuition should be expected.
 Information about how to fund your education can be found at the UIC Office of Financial Aid.

-Questions regarding the DMD program can be directed to either one of our Directors of Admissions:
+Questions regarding the DMD program can be directed to either one of our Directors of Admissions.
+Please have your AADSAS id# and UIN handy:

 Director of Admissions